Frijol/climate-change/notes.md

 * Carbon engineering is less controversial than albedo engineering, more similar to Earth's natural carbon cycle.
 E.g. air scrubbers, iron in the ocean to create plankton blooms, huge plantations of trees [17][Goodell]
 * Plankton blooms: if we dump several tons of iron into the ocean, we can cause a phytoplankton bloom.
 Phytoplankton are 1% of photosynthetic material but take in 50% of the carbon on Earth, then sink to the bottom of the ocean when they die (trapping carbon for centuries-millennia) [137][Goodell]
 * Not sure what would eat the phytoplankton, and not sure what changing the nutritional balance of the ocean would do to other life forms [137][Goodell]

+## Economic approach
+* Carbon credits system: a global economic system to financially incentivize companies to reduce their carbon emissions [142][Goodell]
+* [Kyoto Protocol](https://en.wikipedia.org/wiki/Kyoto_Protocol) established the carbon credits system in 1997/enforced 2005.
+Each nation decides on a cap, then can trade for more/less with other nations [142][Goodell]
+* Prior art: the Acid Rain Program cut sulfur dioxide emissions quickly and cheaply using a similar credits system [141][Goodell]